 Erlangen Graduate School in Advanced Optical Technologies (SAOT)

-Today, optics is widely regarded as one of the most important key technologies for this century.
+Today, optics and photonics are widely regarded as one of the most important key technologies for this century.
 Many experts even anticipate that the 21st century will be the century of the photon.
-Optics and optical technologies have impact to nearly all areas of life and cover a wide range of applications in science and industry, e.g. in information and communication technology, in production, process and particle engineering, in medicine, medical technology and life science engineering as well as in energy and environmental technology.
-Optics is a key underpinning science and baseline technology.
-Innovations in optics and optical technologies are thus important not only for the subject itself but also for practically all other topics and market segments.
+Photonics and optical technologies have impact to nearly all areas of life and cover a wide range of applications in science and industry, for example in information and communication technology, in production, process and particle engineering, in medicine, medical technology and life science engineering as well as in energy and environmental technology.
+Photonics is a key underpinning science and baseline technology.
+Innovations in photonics and optical technologies are essential for many topics and market segments.

 This importance is taken into account by Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) within the Erlangen Graduate School in Advanced Optical Technologies (SAOT) and its two key activities, namely the SAOT graduate program and the SAOT scientific outreach.

 First, in the SAOT graduate program the academic education is aligned to the requirements of research in photonics and optical technologies.
 This is a challenging task as optics is extremely interdisciplinary in its application fields.
 Physicists, chemists, biologists, physicians and engineers working in many disciplines often use similar optical methods but without close collaboration and thus without knowledge transfer between the disciplines.
 SAOT provides an interdisciplinary research and education program of excellence within a broad international network with worldwide leading experts in order to promote innovation and leadership.